grace-cc-wu/workshop/0-setup/start_a_local_server.md

 ###Steps

 1. Open a terminal window.
-Change directory to the folder that contains your html file
+Change directory to the workshop folder

     ```
     cd workshop